-- An honorarium (a token payment given to someone who provides services (often professional) for free)
+- an honorarium, which means a token payment given to someone who provides services (often professional) for free.

 You might also provide volunteers with the private use of an asset for free, beyond what the volunteer needs to perform their duties.
 The value of this to the volunteer would count as a payment.